firedancer-io/firedancer/book/guide/configuring.md

 ::: warning WARNING

-Each tile needs a dedicated CPU core and it will be saturated at 100% utlilization The Solana Labs process will run on the remaining cores, and you must leave at least a few cores unpinned so that it is not starved.
+Each tile needs a dedicated CPU core and it will be saturated at 100% utilization The Solana Labs process will run on the remaining cores, and you must leave at least a few cores unpinned so that it is not starved.